Amplitude chimera and chimera death induced by external dynamical agents: Introduction

 In addition to its established wide prevalence, chimera states are found to play an important role in the various dynamical behaviors of many real-world systems.
 For example, in the case of aquatic animals like dolphins and migratory birds, unihemispheric slow-wave sleep is a phenomenon where only one hemisphere of the brain shows sleep activity.
 The sleeping part of the brain exhibits highly synchronized activity while awake part of the brain shows desynchronized activity~\cite{Rottenberg}.
 During epileptic seizures, a part of the brain remains highly synchronized, while the remaining part is desynchronized~\cite{Rothkegel}.
 Chimera states have also been linked to the various types of brain diseases such as Alzheimer's disease, Parkinson's disease, schizophrenia, and brain tumors~\cite{Uhlhaas}.
+The interplay of synchrony and asynchrony as displayed by chimera states plays an important role in brain function and disease as reported in recent studies.
+Stationary moving chimeras are seen in network of FitzHugh-Nagumo neurons with empirical structural brain network topology and simulated modular fractal topology\cite{Chouzouris}.

 Most of the real world systems are not isolated but interact among themselves as well as with their environment or external systems.
-Such an environment can be modelled as a system of coupled elements where all the elements communicate to each other through dynamical agents/signalling molecules, that can freely diffuse in the surrounding medium.
+Such an environment can be modelled as a system of coupled elements where all the elements communicate to each other through dynamical agents or signalling molecules, that can freely diffuse in the surrounding medium.
 Examples of such systems include genetic oscillators~\cite{Kuznetsov}, chemical oscillators~\cite{Toth}, and ensemble of cold atoms~\cite{Javaloyes}, etc. There are several studies that are focused on the various collective dynamics possible in oscillators that interact with each other through a dynamic environment~\cite{Katriel,Resmi,Resmi2012,Ghosh,Sharma2016,Sharma2016a,Verma,Verma2018,Verma2019,Verma2019b}.